 It provided treatment to the general public, and allegedly the cancer patient as well, such as light therapy, access to a salt chamber, aromatherapy and intravenous administration of vitamin C to patients, the documents outlining the charges said.

 "And there's a number of specific statements attributed to the clinic that are said to have been inaccurate or misleading," Salte said.

 Attempts to contact Dr. Cadili on Friday were unsuccessful.
+He subsequently agreed to an interview.
 A hearing has not been set and the allegations against him have not been proven.